 10 Can I have other treatments during this research project?

 It is important to tell the research staff about any treatments or medications you may be taking, including over-the-counter medications, vitamins or herbal remedies, acupuncture or other alternative treatments.
 Some treatments or medications that could affect the study outcomes may exclude you from participation in the study.
+You should inform research staff if you plan to donate blood or plasma during the week of participation in this study.
 You should also tell the researchers about any changes to these during your participation in the research project.

 11 What if I withdraw from this research project?